 - If you get in a worse case scenario where you’ll need tens of thousands in care, no plan will keep you from paying your full maximum in a policy period.
 It is for this reason lower premium, catastrophic plans, are attractive.
 However, good coinsurance and a low deductible can keep you from owing large amounts at once, since the cost of your treatment will typically accrue slower with the insurer paying the majority of claims.
 Plans with lower maximums could provide the best value for some.

 - For individuals and families buying private insurance, you’ll base your plan choice on cost assistance.
 If you make less than 138% FPL, and your state expanded Medicaid, get Medicaid.
 If you make less than 250% FPL, get a Silver plan.
 If you make less than 400% FPL any Marketplace plan will work.
 However, if you make 300% or more FPL check-out both marketplace and non-marketplace options.

 - As a rule of thumb, Silver plans with both premium and out-of-pocket assistance cost assistance provide the best value.
 They are the standard benchmark plan cost assistance is based on.
 They tend to be able to be paired with an HSA, which can be used to qualify for even more assistance.
-When paired with Cost Sharing Reduction subsidies, they provide the best value health insurance on the market (due to the reduction in out-of-pocket costs).
+When paired with Cost Sharing Reduction subsidies specifically, they provide the best value health insurance on the market (due to the reduction in out-of-pocket costs).
 They aren’t perfect, but they are pretty close.
 With that said, those who don’t qualify for out-of-pocket assistance may find a better value with Bronze, Gold, or even Platinum plans.

 - Beware high-end plans.
 There will be a 40% Excise Tax “Cadillac” on high-end Premium Health Insurance Plans starting in 2018.
 Unless you need some serious medical treatment, the added cost will often not be worth the benefits.
 A lot of price shock under the ACA is related to overbuying.
 “The best plan” isn’t always the most expensive, and it certainly isn’t always the cheapest.
 It depends just as much on your needs as it does the price tag.